devkarim/discord-clone/README.md

 ### Start development server

-Use this command to start the development servers (Next.js & Express.js) in parellel:
+Use this command to start the development servers (Next.js & Express.js) in parallel:

 ```
 pnpm dev